-Why prosecute sexual assault or stalking if the federal or state government also has the power?
+Why prosecute sexual assault if the federal or state government also has the power?

 - 1. Tribe may be able to act more quickly. - 2.
 Tribe may have a higher priority to protect citizens. - 3.
-Some particular non-touching stalking cases which does not cross jurisdictional lines may not fall under federal jurisdiction, leaving the tribal government the sole responder. - 4.
+Some particular nontouching stalking cases that do not cross jurisdictional lines may not fall under federal jurisdiction, leaving the tribal government as the sole responder. - 3.
 Tribe may want to protect tribal sovereignty: women's safety is important to our tribe's future.